 Hello first EVER Meatless Monday.
 I’m glad this is a thing because I’m totally digging the fact that I can skip the meat once in a while.
 It saves time and money and that’s a very good thing.
 And the truth is, you don’t even miss the meat in these Sweet Potato and Black Bean Quesadillas.

 I think I’ve mentioned a time or two, how much we ADORE sweet potatoes.
 Like in this Sweet Potato Turkey Chili, or hello Spicy Baked Sweet Potato Fries.
-And then there is my first ever Main Dish recipe that could use some spiffing up (because I’ve learned SO much about blogging and photography in five months) but nevertheless, is super tasty – my Spicy Chicken and Sweet Potato Casserole.
+And then there is my first ever Main Dish recipe that I’m currently spiffing up (because I’ve learned SO much about blogging and photography in five months) but nevertheless, is super tasty – my Mexican Chicken and Sweet Potato Casserole (which I will be RE-publishing SOON)!

 Do you think it is a coincidence that all four of my sweet potato recipes (including this one), involve a lot of SPICE?
 Naaaah.
 I think they are a marriage made in heaven.
 The sweet of the potato and the spice of the jalapeño, chipotle peppers, and cayenne pepper – are a perfect match.